MereyIssenbay/ADSassignment2/README.md

-# Documentation of the second assignment
+# Documentation
-Here you can find explanations of all functions that I used to solve these problems.
+Here you can find explanations of all methods.

 *ArrayList*